cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    :return: true if capacity of the given resource > 0 and there is enough resource to deallocate, false otherwise

    **See also:** :java:ref:`.deallocateResource(long)`

+deallocateResource
+^^^^^^^^^^^^^^^^^^

+.. java:method::  boolean deallocateResource(long amountToDeallocate)
+   :outertype: ResourceManageable

+   Try to deallocate a given amount of the resource.

+   :param amountToDeallocate: the amount of resource to be deallocated
+   :return: true if amountToDeallocate > 0 and there is enough resource to deallocate, false otherwise

 isResourceAmountBeingUsed
 ^^^^^^^^^^^^^^^^^^^^^^^^^